berlenzhang/power-outages-project/README.md

 ----
 ## Fairness Analysis
-For our fairness analysis we decided to look at the groups of outage duration before 2011 and after 2011 to see if our model is fair.
+For a fairness analysis we decided to test the accuracy of our model before and after the year 2011.
 Our group X will be outage duration before 2011 and our group Y wil be the outage duration after 2011.
 The evalution metric we will be using is **Root Mean Squared Error(RMSE)** with a **signficance value of 0.05**.
-We will be using a permutation test in order to figure out the fairness of our model and our observed test statistic will be the **absolute difference in RMSE**.
+We will be using a permutation test in order to test the fairness of our model.
+Our observed test statistic will be the **absolute difference in RMSE**.

 *PERMUTATION TEST*

 ***Null Hypothesis*** : Our model is fair, precison for outage duration before 2011 and after 2011 are roughly the same and any differences are due to random chance

-***Alternative Hypothesis*** : Our model is unfair, precison for outage duration before 2011 is lower than the outage duration after 2011
+***Alternative Hypothesis*** : Our model is unfair, precison for outage duration before 2011 is different from after 2011

 *CONCLUSION*